 ~Sarah Donawerth, Writer

-The MFA degree is academically recognized as the highest degree in the creative practice of visual and performance arts.
-In some art universities, the Masters of Fine Arts is a 60-credit program.
-This course of study might take a full-time student about two years to complete.
+The MFA degree is recognized as the highest academic degree in the creative practice of visual and performance arts.
+In some art universities, the Masters of Fine Arts is a 60-credit program and may take a full-time student about two years to complete.

-Most Master of Fine Arts programs focus on the professional development of student artists.
-To that end, many arts schools offer self-directed programs.
+Most MFA programs focus on the professional development of student artists.
+To that end, many fine arts schools offer self-directed programs.
 Students base their courses around their unique interests and goals.
 Faculty advisors often work one-to-one with each student, to help them define their vision.

-By contrast, a PhD is a research-focused course of study where students often have to contribute original thought to their area of study (e.g. art history or archaeology).
-Time to completion will vary.
-In some universities, full-time students may take up to seven-years post-bachelors to complete the PhD requirements.
-These usually include upper-level courses, seminars, research methods, and a final dissertation.
+By contrast, PhD Arts programs offer a research-focused course of study where students often have to contribute original thought to their area of study (e.g. art history or archaeology).
+Typically students complete upper-level courses, seminars, research courses, and a final dissertation.

 For instance, a certificate in fine arts foundations might expose learners to color theory, drawing, painting, and live model sketching.
 This type of program may extend one’s expertise in various mediums, such as studio art.
 Also, it may help the budding artist work on their portfolio.

 A focus in arts and culture explores the social significance of art and culture.
 As an area of emphasis, it might provide a solid base in theory and communication methods, especially for students who want to pursue a career in a creative industry, tourism, art history, or art policy.

 In art education, students may develop the skills to teach art to elementary and secondary students.
-Usually offered as a focus area within a Master of Arts Art degree, course work is often based on theory and current best practices.
+Usually offered as a focus area within a Master of Arts program, course work is often based on theory and current best practices.
 Topics of study tend to include strategies for art teachers to use in their classroom, aesthetics, art criticism, and therapeutic art education.